mjfrigaard/sharing-your-work/manuscript/03chapter.md

-# Part 3: Setting up your data science project
+# Part 3: Setting up your data science process

 "*If you can't describe what you are doing as a process, you don't know what you're doing*." - W. Edwards Deming

-In the last chapter, we recommended a workbench (RStudio) and a set of tools (R, Git, Github).
-Now we'll use an example project to show how combining these tools create a durable and adaptive workflow.
+In the last chapter, we recommended the workbench (RStudio) and a set of tools (R, Git, Github) for our toolchain.
+Now we'll use an example project to show how combining these tools create a durable and adaptive toolchain.
 We want to get started with an example early because having a job to do allows us to cover project organization.

 Our statistical coursework never covered the details of setting up a project (and we often marvel at how much time we wasted trying to find our files).
 The way we set our projects up--how we organize files and folders--will directly contribute to our ability to be productive.
 You've probably discovered it's hard to get things done in a messy office?
 Well, it will be hard to do data science if we don't organize our files in a logical way that helps us get things done.